CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast aspath</h>

-Provides commands to configure the AS path filter list you want to apply to updates sent to the peers in the peer group.
+Provides commands to configure the AS path filter list you want to apply to updates sent to the peers in the peer group for the specified VRF.

 <HR STYLE="BORDER: DASHED RGB(118,185,0) 0.5PX;BACKGROUND-COLOR: RGB(118,185,0);HEIGHT: 4.0PX;"/>